-In this blog post, we explore what a low-code platform really is and what value it brings to the table.
+In this blog post, we explore what a low-code platform like Rollbase really is and what value it brings to the table.

 You may have heard low-code platforms are important for creating all sorts of applications at an unprecedented speed and at a drastically reduced cost.
 You also may have heard they are well suited for the cloud and projects that start small and scale very quickly.
 Well, does it sound too good to be true?